 I pitched the original concept to SEGA on September 21, 1993, where gave the go ahead to create a ‘first playable’ Then on November 22, 1993, with the first playable done, pitched the revised game with it no longer being in the Sonic Universe.
 Unfortunately after several months of development it was canceled due to a number of different things.

-You’ve also talked about Treasure Tails and shown some screenshots for the first time ever.
+You’ve also talked about Treasure Tails and recently shown some screenshots for the first time ever.

 So I gather Sonic 2 was sort of the pinnacle of your experience at Sega?